 Law, Authority, or Mitigation Measure or Condition Comments on Completed Measures Complete

 Factor

-Endangered In accordance with the 2024 Puerto Rican N/A

-Species Act Boa General Project Design Guidelines, if a

-Puerto Rican Boa (PR Boa) is found in the
+Endangered If a Puerto Rican Boa is found in the project N/A

-project action site, work shall cease until
+Species Act activity site, work shall cease until the Boa

-the individual moves off on its own.
-If the
+moves off on its own.
+If the Boa does not

-PR Boa does not move off, the construction
+move off, the CM shall contact the local

-manager shall contact the Puerto Rico
+office of the PRDNER (Puerto Rico

 Department of Natural and Environmental

+Resources) and ask for them to relocate the

+Boa.